 - Annual fee.
 Annual fees are common with secured credit cards.
 As you compare secured credit cards, look for one with a low or no annual fee.
 This will lower the cost of having a secured credit card.

 - Reporting to the major credit bureaus.
-The goal of having a secured credit card is to build a new credit history or rebuild a bad credit history.
+The goal of having a secured credit card is to build a new credit history or to rebuild a bad credit history.
 Having a card that reports your account details to the major credit bureaus is a must.
 This way your payment history will be included in your credit report and will help improve your credit score.

 - Upfront fees.
 The best secured credit cards do not charge any upfront fees.
 You’ll only have to pay your security deposit to receive your credit card.
 Tread carefully with any credit card that asks you to pay additional fees to get a credit card.